-3.4.1 Disinfection
+3.3.1 Disinfection

-The State of Ohio Technical Guidance suggests that unused wells undergo disinfection with a chlorine solution to kill any bacterial organisms that may exist in the water and to prevent contamination of wells that are downgradient in the aquifer.
-In accordance with the Technical Guidance, chlorine incorporated as a calcium hypochlorite tablets in solution will be used to disinfect the wells at concentrations of 50-100 milligrams per liter (mg/L) and thereby preventing the bacterial contamination of any wells that may be downgradient of the sealed well within the same aquifer.
-As outlined in the guidance, the disinfectant will be ANSI/NSF 60 certified.
-The calcium hypochlorite will be introduced into the well at a rate recommended by the manufacturer.
-The solution with the disinfectant will be introduced into the well at all sides of the borehole or well is wetted with the solution.
-The solution will be well mixed within the well/borehole prior to sealing with grout.

-The calcium hypochlorite tablets will be stored in the hazardous materials corrosives lockers provided by the OHARNG in Building 1036 as identified in the CRJMTC Hazardous Materials Management guidelines.
-Safety data sheets (SDS) including instructions for the safe use and potential hazards associated with the use of chlorine will be submitted to the Camp Ravenna Environmental Office in accordance with the FWSAP.
-The calcium hypochlorite tablets stored onsite during the abandonment process will be clearly labeled, inventoried, and inspected on a weekly basis.
-All unused hazardous materials will be removed from the site following completion of the well abandonment activities in accordance with the Hazardous Materials Management Guidelines of the CRJMTC.
+- 5 The State of Ohio Technical Guidance suggests that unused potable water wells (i.e., production - 6 wells) undergo disinfection with a chlorine solution to kill any bacterial organisms that may exist - 7 in the water and to prevent contamination of wells that are downgradient in the aquifer.
+In - 8 accordance with the Technical Guidance, chlorine incorporated as calcium hypochlorite tablets in - 9 solution will be used to disinfect the wells (historical production wells only) at concentrations of - 10 50 to 100 milligrams per liter (mg/L); thereby preventing the bacterial contamination of any wells - that may be downgradient of the sealed well within the same aquifer.
+As outlined in the Technical - 12 Guidance, the disinfectant will be American National Standards Institute/National Sanitation - Foundation (ANSI/NSF) 60 certified.
+The calcium hypochlorite will be introduced into the well at - a rate recommended by the manufacturer.
+The solution with the disinfectant will be introduced - into the well by slowly wetting the circumference of the well or borehole starting at the bottom, - ensuring that all sides of the borehole or well are wetted with the solution.
+The solution will be - well mixed within the well/borehole prior to sealing with grout. - 18 The calcium hypochlorite tablets will be stored in the hazardous materials corrosives lockers - 19 provided by the OHARNG in Building 1036 as identified in the CRJMTC Hazardous Materials - 20 Management Guidelines (Appendix E).
+Safety data sheets (SDSs) including instructions for the - safe use and potential hazards associated with the use of chlorine will be submitted to the Camp - 22 Ravenna Environmental Office in accordance with the FWSAP.
+The calcium hypochlorite tablets - stored onsite during the abandonment process will be clearly labeled, inventoried, and inspected - on a weekly basis.
+All unused hazardous materials will be removed from the site following - 25 completion of the well abandonment activities in accordance with the Hazardous Materials - 26 Management Guidelines of the CRJMTC.

-3.4.2 Grouting Process
+3.3.2 Grouting/Sealing Process